James F. Blake: Early life

 Born on April 14, 1912, Blake was drafted into the Army on December 23, 1943, at Fort McClellan in Anniston, Alabama.

-He worked as a bus driver for Montgomery City Bus Lines until 1974.
+He worked as a bus driver for Montgomery Bus City Lines until 1974.
 After he retired, he became a member of the Morningview Baptist Church.

 Arrest of Rosa Parks

-On June 15, 1955, while driving a bus in Montgomery, Blake tried to run off the road a car driven by a black woman, Lucille Times.
+On June 15, 1955, while driving a bus in Montgomery, Blake tried to run off the road a car driven by Lucille Times.
 When she stopped to run an errand in Montgomery, he parked his bus across the street and proceeded to yell at her and they exchanged epithets and started fighting.
 Furious, Ms. Times contacted the National Association for the Advancement of Colored People (NAACP) and the bus company but received no response.
 She also sent unpublished letters to newspapers in Montgomery and Atlanta.
-For the next six months, Ms. Times retaliated against the bus company by driving by bus stops to offer free rides to waiting black passengers.
+For the next six months, Times retaliated against the bus company by driving by bus stops to offer free rides to waiting black passengers.
 In effect, Times began a boycott of the bus company six months before the NAACP and Rosa Parks began the better-known boycott of that company.

 In 1955, Montgomery's black leaders were preparing to make a legal case against racial discrimination on the city bus system.
 Rosa Parks was selected to be the central figure in a challenge to the Jim Crow laws which supported segregation.

-Years before, in 1943, Parks had boarded a bus driven by Blake.
+In 1943, Parks had boarded a bus driven by Blake.
 She entered the front door of that bus and paid her fare; as she continued on to take a seat, Blake told her to disembark and enter the bus again from the back door, a rule imposed by some drivers.
-But when she got off to re-enter through the back, Blake drove the bus away.
+When she got off to re-enter through the back however, Blake drove the bus away.
 Parks vowed to herself she would never ride with Blake again.

 Blake and Parks encountered each other again on December 1, 1955 (Parks having forgotten to check who was driving the bus on this occasion), when Blake ordered Parks and three other black people to move to the back of his Cleveland Avenue bus (number 2857) in order to make room for a white passenger.
 By Parks' account, Blake said, "Y'all better make it light on yourselves and let me have those seats."
 When she refused, Blake first contacted the bus company and called his boss remarking, "I called the company first, just like I was supposed to do," Blake recalled in a later interview with the Washington Post.
 "I got my supervisor on the line.
 He said, 'Did you warn her, Jim?'
 I said, 'I warned her.'
 And he said, and I remember it just like I'm standing here, 'Well then, Jim, you do it, you got to exercise your powers and put her off, hear?'
 And that's just what I did."